 Still, empathy is often associated with negative emotions.
 If someone is stressed-out or anxious, you may feel for their situation.
 While this is critical for relationships and self-development, it's not something that will explicitly break you out of your comfort zone.

-Being happy for others when their happy will allow you to analyze the journey they took to get to obtain those feelings.
-By understanding positive empathy, you'll be able to grow as a person and lay the framework for your happiness.
+Being happy for others when they are happy will allow you to analyze the journey they took to get to obtain those feelings.
+By understanding positive empathy, you'll grow as a person and lay the framework for your happiness.

 For example, if your friend just ran a triathlon, you should be just excited for them as they were to finish.
 The long hours of training and dedication to push their limits should inspire you to do the same.
 The emotional journey of their triumph over their comfort zone should set an example for you to do the same.